w3f/Grants-Program/applications/new-order.md

 New order is the substrate module that processes orders in a queue model.

-### Subquery
+### Indexer

+Indexer is the middleware in blockchain where it aggregates events from the block and make a database with insights.
+It is often used to retrieve an account's status upon interaction with a certain dapp.
-Subquery is an indexer that aggregates the whole experince of
+Subquery is an indexer middleware that we use to integrate with in this grant.

 ### Ecosystem Fit